ldpercy/turtle/task/readme.md

 ### General

 * Improve/normalise general angle presentation, they're very inconsistent at the moment - doing this properly will be space or customisation option dependant
-* Improve/normalise general angle presentation, they're very inconsistent at the moment - doing this properly will be space or customisation option dependant
 * Different modes/command sets etc - basic/advanced for example
 * See if details/summary open/closed state can be saved in storage as well